chameleon-system/chameleon-base/UPGRADE-6.3.md

 ### CDN - Content Delivery Network

-If your project uses a CDN for assets, the backend assets will make use of this.
-On one hand this makes the asset loading faster, on the other hand, you need a little tweak.
-The backend will load the icon font via the CDN host, too.
-Security restrictions in many browsers prevent loading fonts from third party domains, even subdomains, so you need to add the an "Access-Control-Allow-Origin" header to font file types.
+If your project uses a CDN for assets the backend will make use of this for the icon font.
+However security restrictions in many browsers prevent loading fonts from third party domains, even your subdomains, so you need to add the an "Access-Control-Allow-Origin" header to font file types.
 For Apache web servers this looks like this:

 ```apacheconf
 <IfModule mod_headers.c>